microsoft/DirectXTK/Readme.txt

 matter if your grid includes lots of wasted space, because the converter will rearrange characters, packing everything as tightly as possible.

-Commandline options for the MakeSpriteFont tool:
+Command-line options for the MakeSpriteFont tool:

     /CharacterRegion:<region>
         Specifies which Unicode codepoints to include in the font.
 Can be